millerk22/emc2-labs/EMC2-Labs-Fall/lab07.rst

 .. warning::
        Attributes are not functions so we don't call them with ``()``.

+The main difference between methods and attributes is that methods are calculated on the fly, while attributes are stored with the object.

 NumPy also has built-in functions to create NumPy arrays.
 These are important to know about, but you don't need to know all the details right now.